EricFillion/CMPE-327/Documentation/Tests/r3-homepage.md

 - Validate that a POST request is sent to `/buy` with the correct information as specified in the fields listed above
 - Open `/logout` (cleanup)

-## R3.11: The ticket-update form can be posted to /update (posting)
+## R3.11: The ticket-update form can be posted to /update
 Additional Test Data:
 ```
 test_ticket = Ticket(